TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 ```bash
 az aro show --name ${TP_CLUSTER_NAME} --resource-group ${TP_RESOURCE_GROUP} --query "consoleProfile.url" -o tsv
 ```
-Launch the console URL in a browser and login using the kubeadmin credentials obtained above.
+Launch the console URL in a browser and log in using the kubeadmin credentials obtained above.

 ## Create Security Context Constraints

 Security Context Constraints (SCCs) can be used to control permissions for pods.
 These permissions include actions that a pod can perform and what resources it can access.
 You can use SCCs to define a set of conditions that a pod must run with to be accepted into the system.

-By default following SCCs are available: anyuid hostaccess hostmount-anyuid
+By default, following SCCs are available: anyuid hostaccess hostmount-anyuid